Resurrection-Capsule/ReCap.Server/docs/user/manually-set-up-server.md

 # Manually setting up Resurrection Capsule Server

+> [!NOTE]
+> This page is under construction.
+All content within is subject to change, and might not be accurate.

 > [!WARNING]
 > This method is intended for [TODO: advanced use only? dedicated Darkspore server hosting only?]
+>
 > If you're just looking to play Darkspore, [use the Resurrection Capsule Hub](/docs/user/how-to-setup.md) instead.

-> [!NOTE]
-> This page is under construction.
-All content within is subject to change, and may well be inaccurate for the time being.

 ## Additional prerequisites